-Simon Duffy - Founder and Director of the Centre for Welfare Reform
+Simon Duffy - Founder and Director, Centre for Welfare Reform

 Simon is the Founder and Director of the Centre for Welfare Reform.
 He speaks regularly on television and radio about the welfare state and social policy.
 He is best known for inventing personal budgets and for designing systems of self-directed support.
 He works as a consultant and researcher with local social innovators and national governments.

 Sheffield Equality Group is an autonomous group affiliated to The Equality Trust, which aims to reduce the gap between rich and poor in the city of Sheffield.
 We argue for this because research finds this will create a better society.
 Meetings discuss practical and creative ways this can be achieved, from lobbying those in power to widely promoting the idea of greater equality.

 James is founder and Managing Director of Opus Independents Ltd, a not-for-profit, independent organisation, working in culture, politics and the arts.
 Opus works to encourage and support participation, activism and creativity through mediums including in print, online and live events.

 James has ten years of experience working in the third sector in a variety of project management and delivery roles.
 He also has experience in sales, marketing and promotion and a particular knowledge of independent trade, arts and culture sectors within the city.

 Sam is editor-in-chief of Sheffield magazine Now Then, as well as a director at Opus Independents, its parent company.
 Now Then champions independence in art, trade and journalism, with all articles written by local people.

 Mark Bryan - Reader in Economics, University of Sheffield

 Mark is a Reader in the Department of Economics at the University of Sheffield.
 His research investigates people's experiences and outcomes in the labour market and their links with health and well-being.